plsjustwork/CNN-project/README.md

 ## Overview

-- This project explores different Convolutional Neural Network (CNN) architectures for classifying images from the CIFAR-10 dataset.
-We compare simple fully-connected networks with increasingly deep and wide CNNs to study the impact of model complexity, data augmentation, and learning rate scheduling on performance.
+- This project explores various neural network architectures on the CIFAR-10 dataset, comparing performance from simple fully connected models to deep convolutional networks.

 ## Project Structure
 ```